julisbf/yelp-schema-stitching/README.md

 ```

 > **Note**: If you have the server running, you need to execute this command in a new terminal tab/window since the current tab is used by the server process.

+### 7. Or install Playground Desktop App

+Since the browser has been throwing a CORS error, you should consider to install [GraphQL IDE desktop app](https://github.com/prismagraphql/graphql-playground/releases){:target="\_blank"}

 The playground lets you interact with all three GraphQL APIs that are defined in [`.graphqlconfig.yml`](./.graphqlconfig.yml).